 The Company is subject to the provisions of the DGCL.
 Section 203 of the DGCL prohibits a publicly-held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
-A "business combination" includes mergers, asset sales and other transactions resulting in a financial benefit to the interested stockholder.
-Subject to certain exceptions, an "interested stockholder" is a person who, together with affiliates, owns, or within three years did own, 15 percent or more of the corporation's voting stock.
+A "business combination" includes mergers, asset sales and other transactions resulting in a financial benefit to the interested stockholder" is a person who, together with affiliates, owns, or within three years did own, 15 percent or more of the corporation's voting stock.